krivenko/ezARPACK/README.md

 ------------

 This C++ interface is essentially a header-only wrapper.
-Only the test programs require linking to the ARPACK library.
+Only the test programs and examples require linking to the ARPACK library.

 Installation is done in a few simple steps, assuming that TRIQS library is installed under `/path/to/triqs`: